-I'm not saying leaders should avoid all menial work.
-Jesus himself showed us that is not the case by washing his disciples' feet on the way to the cross (John 13:12-17).
-But the primary task of the leader is to set direction, align, and motivate-not primarily create plans and do the specific work tasks.
+There are times for leaders should roll up their sleeves and help with the work, as Jesus himself did when he washed his disciples' feet on the way to the cross (John 13:12-17).

+However, the primary task of the leader is to set direction, align, and motivate-not primarily create plans and do the specific work tasks.
 We don't succeed at the executive level because of additional functional strengths.
-You have to turn the work over to your team-even if they can't do it as well as you at first.
+We have to turn the work over to our teams-even if they can't do it as well as we can at first.

-(2b) For pastors: don't turn over preaching and teaching.
+(2b) Pastors, don't turn over preaching and teaching.

 It might be tempting for a pastor to think, "Okay, if my primary task is leadership, then I need to hand off more preaching and teaching so I can focus on leading the staff."

 This would be a mistake.